Any dog weighing 1 - 10KG

 Yes, all groomers are certified dog groomers.

-I offer a variety of services including dog grooming, minding and walking.
+I offer dog grooming for small dogs only.
 Please explore our services page but overall we can tailor our service to your exact dog's needs.

 Yes, we offer a variety of discounts for our ongoing loyal customers.
 Please see our website to view an overview of our loyalty program or call us for more information.

 General Dog-Specific FAQ's

 Most likely, he’s attempting to express his anal glands.
 It’s time to see your groomer or your veterinarian and have the waste fluid squeezed out.
 This could also be the manifestation of worms and should be checked by your veterinarian.